programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 , ,
 ```

-And now we will do the same in Stanza.
-This syntax is very similar to the POS tagging with the multilingual pipeline we used earlier.
+Finally, we'll lemmatize the Russian, French, and multilingual sentences with Stanza.
+The syntax is very similar to the one we used for POS tagging with the multilingual pipeline earlier.

 ```python